Adjusting the idle and low speed system on the WG-8 or the WB-37

 For clutched motors: If the clutch engages at idle (< 2,200 RPM), it is impossible to adjust the idle properly.
 Fix this first.

-If your engine will not idle no matter how you adjust it, you may have a leaky main nozzle check valve (rare event).
-See the main nozzle section of "Rebuilding and tune up" of the Walbro WG-8 carburetor on how to do the easy test to see if it is leaking.
+If your engine will not idle no matter how you adjust it, you may have a leaky or gummed up main nozzle check valve (a rare event).
+See the main nozzle check valve section of "Rebuilding and tune up" of the Walbro WG-8 carburetor on how to do the easy test to see if it is leaking or stuck.
 Usually, poor idle is a result of the need to rebuild the carburetor.

 Note that the idle and low speed system must be re-adjusted whenever there is a significant change in the operating altitude (> 1,000') or ambient temperature (±20ºF).
 Here are part numbers for the WG-8 (referenced below).